linucks/ambuild/README.md

 Ambuild is a python program for creating polymeric molecular structures.
 Please feel free to follow Ambuild on [twitter](https://twitter.com/Ambuild2).

 The code is developed by [Abbie Trewin's](https://twitter.com/AbbieTrewin) group at the [University of Lancaster](https://www.lancaster.ac.uk/sci-tech/about-us/people/abbie-trewin).

+Ambuild has previously been tested on Ubuntu/Debian machines, but should work for other Linux environments too.
+The instructions given below relate to installation on a Ubuntu/Debian Linux environment.
+We explain here how to install each component required to run Ambuild onto a new machine.
+Please feel free to skip any steps describing how to install any components which you have already installed.

 Copy each section in a grey box in its entirety, and paste these into your terminal in sequence to install the code.
+We recommend that Ambuild is installed in /opt, as we have done ourselves.
+This will allow the commands we use to run Ambuild (as seen in our wiki page) to match the commands you will run.

 ## Installation

+#### 1. Install Numpy
 In order to run at all, Ambuild requires [numpy](https://numpy.org/), which is easily installed into any Python installation with a command such as:
 ```
 pip install numpy
 ```

 With numpy installed Ambuild can be used to create molecular structures, but cannot run any Molecular Dynamics or Optimisation steps.
-In order to do that, [HOOMD-Blue](http://glotzerlab.engin.umich.edu/hoomd-blue/) is required, and in order to run systems of a reasonable size, HOOMD-Blue will need to be running on GPUs.
-If you already have HOOMD-Blue installed you are ready to start using Ambuild, otherwise the instructions below detail how to install Ambuild and HOOMD-Blue.
+In order to do that, [HOOMD-Blue](http://glotzerlab.engin.umich.edu/hoomd-blue/) is required.
+The instructions below detail how to install Ambuild and HOOMD-Blue.

-### Ubuntu/Debian

-#### 1. Install Docker
+#### 2. Install Docker

 Instructions from: https://docs.docker.com/engine/install/ubuntu/